sfigg/commercialization-public/docset/customize/mdm/enterpriseextfilessystem-csp.md

 The following list describes the characteristics and parameters.

 <a href="" id="--vendor-msft-enterpriseextfilesystem"></a>**./Vendor/MSFT/EnterpriseExtFileSystem**
-&nbsp;&nbsp;&nbsp;&nbsp;The root node for the EnterpriseExtFileSystem configuration service provider.
+The root node for the EnterpriseExtFileSystem configuration service provider.
 Supported operations are Add and Get.

 <a href="" id="persistent"></a>**Persistent**
-&nbsp;&nbsp;&nbsp;&nbsp;The EnterpriseExtFileSystem CSP allows an enterprise to read, write, delete and list files in this folder.
+The EnterpriseExtFileSystem CSP allows an enterprise to read, write, delete and list files in this folder.
 When an app writes data to the Persistent folder, it accesses that data from the EnterpriseExtFileSystem\\Persistent node.
 Files written to the Persistent folder persists over ordinary power cycles.

 > **Important**  There is a limit to the amount of data that can be persisted, which varies depending on how much disk space is available on one of the partitions.
 This data cap amount (that can be persisted) varies by manufacturer.